benjisidi/saltmarsh/Session 3 - The Wizard Sambalet.md

 # Hiring Friends
 [[Agevea]] hires [[Sir Thomas Reynold]], a local hedge knight, to help in assaulting the house.
 They agree on pay of 50gp and head to bed to prepare for the fight tomorrow.
 # It's a Trap!
 We all get in a boat and approach [[Bracksmore]].
 We signal our arrival and everything seems fine, but when we dock the guard is acting very suspiciously.
 We're not sure what, but something is definitely off.
 It becomes clear they've been expecting us!
+Agavea shouts at them seemingly in their own language.
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading